 When you’re investigating bulk email marketing solutions for your business, it’s easy to be a little lazy about it, and lean towards the cheapest option.

 I agree.
 I see how it happens, and it’s completely a valid approach.
-However, we’re here to try and help these solutions fit what’s best for your business, and there’s a good chance that’s not as simple as the cheapest.
+However, we’re here to try and help autoresponder these tools fit what’s best for your business, and there’s a good chance that’s not as simple as the cheapest.

 When you start looking under the hood of these products, you can actually start to narrow down what they do, and how well they’ll work for whatever your organization does.